-DORMITORY, GROUNDS AND FACILITIES
+Dormitory GROUNDS AND FACILITIES

-These should be a source of pride and joy, and all students are expected to ensure cleanliness and maintain their rooms, other utility areas such as the store rooms and common rooms, as well as the areas outside their rooms.
-No littering is permitted, and it is every student's responsibility to help keep the grounds beautiful.
+These should be a source of pride and joy and all students are expected to maintain their rooms, other utility area such as the store rooms, common rooms as well as the gardens outside their rooms.
+No littering is permitted and it is every student's responsibility to help keep the grounds beautiful.
 Students should use the paths provided and not cross the lawns.